opencast/opencast/docs/guides/admin/docs/workflowoperationhandlers/asset-delete-woh.md

 If no parameter is given, the whole episode and all of its snapshots are deleted.
 If the keep-last-snapshot parameter is used, it is advised to use the *ingest-download* workflow before *asset-delete*.
-Otherwise there will be logged a lot of errors for unreferenced snapshots.
+Otherwise there will be logged a lot of errors for unreferenced snapshots and ACLs may vanish.

 ## Parameter Table